 If you plan to try microdosing, the daily dose you need will depend on your existing tolerance and other physical factors unique to you.
 You may find 5 mg is too much, and have to start with 2 mg or so.
 On the other hand, you might have used cannabis for a long time, and need a dose of 15 mg.

 Microdosing is primarily intended for THC because large doses of CBD, the other prominent cannabinoid, will not cause the psychoactive effects some people prefer to avoid.
 That’s not to say, however, that you can’t microdose with CBD.

-CBD has healing properties that stop seizures and counteract nausea; a strain like CBD Blueberry is a great choice (7% CBD:7% THC), and regular Blueberry also offers a good dose of CBD.
-Both cannabinoids are a great option for inflammation, a good symptom to prevent or treat early on before it starts causing havoc.
+Further, there is some anecdotal evidence that CBD has potential healing properties that can minimize seizures and counteract nausea.
+Medical users often look at a strain like CBD Blueberry as a great choice (7% CBD: 7% THC), and regular Blueberry also offers a good dose of CBD.
+Some medical marijuana patients say both cannabinoids can potentially be a great option for inflammation, a good symptom to prevent or treat early on before it starts causing havoc.